 La Floreria Atlántico

-La Floreria Atlantico is one of the less known speakeasy bars, located in Recoleta and hidden behind a still functioning flower shop, this bar takes its patrons through a worldly cocktail experience with the drink menu divided in sections based on country.
+La Floreria Atlantico is one of the less known speakeasy bars, located in Recoleta and hidden behind a still functioning flower shop, this bar takes its patrons through a worldly cocktail experience with the drink menu divided into sections based on country.

 Ps.
 This was the most expensive speakeasy that I encountered so be warned and come with plenty of cash if you’re looking to try more than one drink.